One-Step Model Predictive Path Integral for Manipulator Motion Planning Using Configuration Space Distance Fields

-We compare our method with the following baselines: \textbf{Random Sampling}: At each time step, $N$ random control inputs are sampled, the next configuration is computed, and the state with the lowest cost (Eq.~\ref{cost_our_method} is selected. \textbf{Proposed Method}: As described in Algorithm.~\ref{ourMethod}.
+To highlight the necessity of distribution updates, we consider the following comparison: \textbf{Random Sampling}: At each time step, $N$ random control inputs are sampled, the next configuration is computed, and the state with the lowest cost (Eq.~\ref{cost_our_method}) is selected.
+In contrast, our method updates the sampling distribution as described in Algorithm~\ref{ourMethod}.

-The results are shown in Fig.~\ref{Exp_1_trajectories}(Left).
-For the random sampling baseline, since it does not exploit information from previous steps, the trajectory initially exhibits a tendency to avoid obstacles but ultimately collides with them.
-In contrast, our proposed cost function not only ensures successful obstacle avoidance but also generates high-quality trajectories.
-This validates both the effectiveness of our cost function design and the rationale for deactivating the obstacle-avoidance penalty when the robot is sufficiently far from obstacles.
+The results are shown in Fig.~\ref{Exp_1_trajectories}((a)--(b)).
+For random sampling, since the sampling distribution is not updated using information from previous steps, the trajectory may initially move away from obstacles but eventually collides.
+In contrast, by updating the sampling distribution over time, our method progressively biases samples toward safer, lower-cost actions, enabling reliable obstacle avoidance and producing higher-quality trajectories.
+These results support the necessity of distribution updates under the cost in Eq.~\ref{cost_our_method}.

 We further provide a comprehensive comparison with other baseline methods: the original MPPI~\cite{sampling_mpc} and the QP-based method from~\cite{cdf}, solved using IPOPT~\cite{ipopt}.
 The start and goal configurations are the same as in the previous experiment, with an additional test case for the QP method (labeled QP~1), where the start is $[2.5, 0.5]$ and the goal is $[-2.0, 0.3]$.
 The cost function used in the 2-DoF MPPI experiment is defined as